fbpx

 The money ultimately goes to the freeholder (sometimes via the landlord).

-What are service charges used for?
+What service charges are used for

 Service charges are used to pay for the maintenance of all common areas in buildings or plots of land.
 This could include:

-• Outdoor areas (gardening, repairs, painting, etc.)
+• Outdoor areas (gardening, minor repairs, painting, etc.)

 • Hallways (cleaning, replacing carpets, painting walls, fixing doors, etc.)